Why gold ring causes Discoloration,

-High acid sweat can cause a reaction between the metal and the skin which in turn causes the color of your skin to turn black, not due to the gold itself.
+High acid sweat can cause a reaction between the gold and the skin which in turn causes the color of your skin to turn black, not due to the gold itself.

 Lotion or oils get trapped between the skin and when combined with the heat of the sweat, it may cause your finger to turn black